-Pyry Lautsuo (Chairman of the Board), born in 1946, M.Sc.
+Pyry Lautsuo (Chairman of the Board and member of the Board until November 9, 2014), born in 1946, M.Sc.
 (Tech.)

 In 1970-2006, Lautsuo worked in various positions in IBM, the latest of which was as the CEO of the Finnish unit.
 Lautsuo has vast experience on software business both in Finland and globally.
 Previously, he has been a member of the Board of Directors in Affecto Oyj and Tectia Oyj and the Chairman of the Board in the Finnish Information Processing Association (FIPA), among others.
 Lautsuo has been the Chairman of the Board in Innofactor Plc's Board of Directors since 2011.
 No other important positions of trust.